cilliantighe/Creative_Coding_GD/01_colour/02_colour_spectrum_in_a_grid/README.md

 ```

 ### for loop
 In order to populate the canvas, a nested for loop is needed.
-One to handle the y direction and one for the x direction.
+The first loop handles the y direction and the second loop handles the x direction.
 The amount of rectangles to be drawn is determined by the position of the mouse.
 The height and width of each rectangle is calculated by dividing the amount of rectangles by the width and height (var tileHeight = height / tileCountY, var tileWidth = width / tileCountX).

 ```javascript
 for (var gridY = 0; gridY < height; gridY += tileHeight) {